SamuelBanksTech/Go-Postgresql-Query-Builder/README.md

 This query builder aims to make complex queries for postgres easier to breakdown, put together, and read.
 The project is very much in its infancy, but is also in a very usable and functional state.

-TODO list items include.

-- Tweak of the insert and update commands to pass back values separately.

 However, please feel free to test, fork, or submit PRs.

 :-)